-We’ve been led to believe that you’re almost as likely to find purebred dogs in shelters as mutts.
+We’ve been led to believe that dog breeding is bad because it adds to the number of unwanted dogs in the world.
+People are told: Don’t adopt a puppy, rehome a shelter dog.
+The idea behind this is: you’re almost as likely to find purebred dogs in shelters as mutts.
 Organisations like the Humane Society for example claim that purebreds make up around 25% of shelter dogs.
 According to a recent US study that turns out to be a gross overestimate.

 How could this be?
 Well it turns out to be due to simple human error.
 Assessment of the breed of dogs entering shelters normally relies solely on visual appraisal of the animal.
 If it looks vaguely like a purebred to the kennel staff, it’s noted as a purebred.
 Eyeballing though doesn’t turn out to be a very accurate method of determining breed, and has clearly steered animal welfare groups wrong.